viochris/movie-recommendation-svd/README.md

 * **Structural cold-start problem.** SVD here learns purely from `(userId, movieId, rating)` triples.
 It has no way to score a brand-new movie that has zero ratings yet, or a brand-new user with no rating history at all, because there's no learned latent vector for either one to fall back on. `genres.csv` and `tags.csv` are loaded and used for display and duplicate-ID resolution, but never as model input, so none of that metadata currently helps with this gap.
 * **Small dataset relative to production catalogs.** MovieLens "latest small" is a useful, well-understood benchmark, but at ~100k ratings across ~9.7k movies and 610 users it's far smaller than a real streaming catalog's data (tens of millions of ratings).
 The absolute error numbers reported here may not transfer directly to a larger, even sparser real-world catalog.
 * **Grid search covers a fixed, coarse grid rather than a continuous search.** "Optimal hyperparameters" here means the best configuration within the 36 combinations that were actually tried, not a guaranteed global optimum. `optuna` is already imported at the top of the notebook, which suggests a more efficient search was planned but not yet wired in.
+* **Results can shift slightly between runs.** SVD here trains with stochastic gradient descent, so even with a fixed `random_state`, exact metric values can vary a little from run to run (and more so across different library or NumPy versions).
+The relative pattern (tuned beats baseline) should hold consistently, even if the exact decimal values move around.

 ---